Volatility-DAO/DAO-Proposals/Proposal_3.md

 # Proposal 3

-All sections of this template are required.
-You can add more sections if necessary.

 | Proposal 3 | Returning to Voting on Rewards and Reverting the DAO Allocation |
 | --- | ----------- |